Ashish-is-Live/Web-Developer-Role-Assignment-/README.md

 🚀 Conclusion

-The SEO, GTM, and GA4 setup ensures improved search engine rankings and user behavior tracking.
-With event tracking enabled, the webpage now provides insights into user engagement and conversions.
+The SEO, GTM, and GA4 implementation enhances both search engine performance and user behavior tracking.
+The setup allows for data-driven insights into user engagement and conversions, helping refine marketing and UX strategies.

-- **JSON-LD Schema Markup**
-- **SEO Best Practices**
+📢 Next Steps: Regularly monitor Google Analytics reports and optimize tracking based on user behavior trends.